How Teaching Others To Fight Makes You A Better Fighter

 Teaching Martial Arts

-Read and think about the following questions, try to answer them and write down how you think you can achieve these goals.
+Read and think about the following questions, try to answer them, and write down how you think you can achieve these goals.

-Do you want to teach to fight?
+Do you want to teach them to fight?
 Do you want to become a sensei?
 Do you want to be respected by your future students?
 Do you want to become an expert in your field?
 Do you want to learn how to improve your teaching?

 If you already teach martial arts, or you teach only children, or if you’re thinking of becoming a martial arts teacher, then you may get frustrated with students who do not do well.
 You may feel lost and even helpless.

-The reason that you may be in this situation is because you do not know the answer.
+The reason that you may be in this situation is that you do not know the answer.
 You don’t know what you need to do differently.
 You don’t know how to give your students what they need to know to succeed.
 If you are not a martial arts teacher, and you still want to learn more about how to teach to fight, then becoming a sensei may be for you.

 First of all, what is a sensei?
 A sensei is a senior teacher.
 Some schools use the word master, some use the word or term teacher.
 They all mean the same though, i.e. a senior teacher.
-A sensei is someone that earned respect from their peers due to their work ethic, their teaching abilities, their knowledge and expertise.
+A sensei is someone that earned respect from their peers due to their work ethic, their teaching abilities, their knowledge, and expertise.

 It is highly unlikely that you will find a student that does not respect their sensei and the following points will seem obvious to them.

 They have children that are taught at their schools as well as being taught by the sensei himself.